 All things considered, a 14-inch gaming laptop will require you to make a couple of compromises, especially if you’re limited in terms of budget.
 But if you follow the list of priorities above, you should be more than set.

 With the options and guidance provided, hopefully choosing a 14-inch gaming laptop is no longer that much of a challenge.
 More and more manufacturers are starting to offer excellent 14-inch gaming laptop choices which only bodes well for the overall gaming laptop top space.
-Though as of right now, the Razer Blade 14 and Asus Zephyrus 14 are your best options.
+Though as of right now, the Razer Blade 14 and Asus Zephyrus 14 are your top options thought the Alienware x14 is also quite interesting.